uber-archive/jetstream-ios/README.md

     // fragments is an Array of SyncFragments that describe the changes that happened }
 ```
 The onChanges signal fires whenever changes have been made to models in the tree.
-It queue up changes for a fraction of a second and deliver them all at once.
+It queues up changes for a fraction of a second and delivers them all at once.
 The scope is intelligent enough to combine subsequent changes and deliver only required fragments.
 For example, if you add a model to a tree (resulting in an Add fragment) and immediately remove it from the tree (resulting in a Remove fragment), both fragments will cancel themselves out and neither one will be delivered on the onChanges signal.

 ### Applying changes to a scope
 With the onChanges signal you can easily detect changes that happen on your local model.
 But you can also apply sync fragments to update your local model: